Peter Baker - Board Vice Chair

 Avesta Housing

-Sara is the Director of Assisted Living for Avesta Housing.
-Sara joined Avesta Housing in 2009 as a Senior Resident Service Coordinator.
-Sara obtained her Residential Care Administrators License in 2014 and was promoted to Director of Assisted Living.
-In this role she serves as the Administrator of Inn at Village Square, Avesta’s 37-bed assisted living facility.
+Sara is the Director of Assisted Living at Avesta Housing, which she joined in 2009 as a Senior Resident Service Coordinator.
+Sara obtained her Residential Care Administrators License in 2014 and was promoted to her current position.
+As Director, she serves as the Administrator of Inn at Village Square, Avesta’s 37-bed assisted living facility in Gorham.
 Sara oversees a staff of 31 people across eight departments, and maintains the regulatory and licensing requirements as well as resident health and safety.
-Prior to Avesta, Sara worked as a supervisor of a Residential Care Facility for Sweetser Children’s Services.
+Prior to joining Avesta, Sara was supervisor of a Residential Care Facility for Sweetser Children’s Services.
 In this role Sara worked with children and families with a variety of mental and behavioral health needs.
-She studied Psychology at the University of Southern Maine and has worked in helping professions for more than 18 years.
+She studied Psychology at the University of Southern Maine and has worked in social service roles for nearly 20 years.

-Marilyn, MA, PhD, AGHEF, GSAF, AGSF is a Professor and the Director for Geriatrics Education and Research at the University of New England College of Osteopathic Medicine (UNECOM), and Director of U-ExCEL (UNE~Exercise and Conditioning for Easier Living) Fitness/Wellness Program for older adults.
-Marilyn designed and implemented the Learning by Living Nursing Home Research Project and 48 Hour Hospice Home Immersion Project—two UNECOM signature programs–which “admit” medical students into nursing homes to live the life of an elder resident for 2-weeks or into the Gosnell Memorial Hospice Home for 48 hours to work with patients, families and staff.
-She serves on a number of national and state executive boards for organizations focused on aging and has been recognized for her teaching and mentorship in geriatrics and gerontology.
+Marilyn is a Professor and the Director for Geriatrics Education and Research at the University of New England College of Osteopathic Medicine (UNECOM), and Director of U-ExCEL (UNE~Exercise and Conditioning for Easier Living) Fitness/Wellness Program for older adults.
+Marilyn designed and implemented the Learning by Living Nursing Home Research Project and 48-Hour Hospice Home Immersion Project — two UNECOM signature programs – which “admit” medical students into nursing homes to live the life of an elder resident for two weeks or into the Gosnell Memorial Hospice Home for 48 hours to work with patients, families, and staff.
+She serves on several national and state executive boards for organizations focused on aging and has been recognized for her teaching and mentorship in geriatrics and gerontology.
+She is a founding Board member of MCOA and the recipient of MCOA’s 2024 Lasting Legacy Award in recognition of her contributions toward bringing “lasting and positive change to the lives of older Mainers.”

 Bill Jenks